Bachelor of Midwifery FAQ

 2400 Theory Hours (including self-directed study)

-Mainly full-time as you must complete within four years of starting.
+Mainly full-time as you must complete within five years of starting.

 What is the entry criteria?

-You will need to have a background in Maths, Science, and English at UE level.
-For full details, please visit our website;
+You will need to have a background in maths, science, and English at UE level.
+For full details, please click here.

-1. Students under 20 years must have NCEA University Entrance, or equivalent (students who do not may be considered for entry under 3 and/or 4 below).
+1. Students under 20 years must have NCEA University Entrance or equivalent.

-4. Students aged 19 (and potentially, on a case-by-case basis, some 18-year olds) who will turn 20 at the start of the programme or who can demonstrate capability and/or maturity in some way, can be directed to the Te Ara Pūtake My Academic Pathway to pathway to the Bachelor of Midwifery as long as they attain a B (65%) average overall in the Certificate.
+3. Students aged 19 who will turn 20 at the start of the programme or who can demonstrate capability and/or maturity in some way, can be directed to the Te Ara Pūtake My Academic Pathway to pathway to the Bachelor of Midwifery as long as they attain a B grade (65%).